gaskinwang/Plotting/README.md

 For E.  With the given data characterized by multiple sets, five (or less) elements
     repeated in each set, plot a set-based schematic with multiple Cartesian coordinate systems to display the proportion of each element in a set:
-    Relative size of dots stand for the proportions; the highest occurrence element is shown in the center of a coordinate system.
+    Relative size of discs stands for their proportions; the highest occurrence element is shown in the center of a coordinate system.
 Starting at row no.1, each set of the raw data is in a row of **Data.xlsx**.